PeteGashek/ImageUploader/README.md

         path.to.uploadedImages = D:\\YourFolderName\\ImagesForTestServiceForAngular
 - mvn tomcat7:run from console or in IDE
-- next you can use postman or index page to upload your image.
-There you can modify url field to create different hub and subfolder structutre
-If subfolder for the sertain name will be absent then it will be created.
+- Use POST/GET endpionts .
+There you can modify url field to create different hub and subfolder structutre If subfolder for the sertain name will be absent then it will be created.

 - This pattern can be used :